 This year’s event runs March 8-March 15, and will bring thousands of riders from across the country to Florida roads.
 Statewide, the risk of motorcycle accidents reaches annual highs over the next several months.
 The risks in Southwest Florida will be no less than those in the Daytona Beach area, as riders travel back and forth or choose Florida’s quieter West Coast for a ride down the state to the Everglades and Florida Keys.

 Rider Injury & Accident Rights in Southwest Florida

-At Associates and Bruce L. Scheiner, Attorneys for the Injured, motorcycle rider safety and advocacy for rider rights have been among our primary missions since the firm was founded in 1971.
+At Associates and Bruce L. Scheiner, Attorneys for the Injured, motorcycle rider safety and advocacy for rider rights has been among our primary missions since the firm was founded in 1971.
 On the heals of Daytona Bike Week will come the final Cape Coral Bike Night of the season on April 13.
 For more than a decade, Associates and Bruce L. Scheiner has provided title sponsorship to the largest family-friendly motorcycle event in Southwest Florida and look forward to seeing all of our riding friends.

 Recently, Gold Wing Riders Association and Gulf Coast Wings of Sarasota and Charlotte Counties recognized Bruce L. Scheiner for his ongoing support of the motorcycling community in Southwest Florida.
 Our motorcycle injury lawyers advocate for rider rights in the courtroom and continue to work to promote safe riding at events throughout Southwest Florida.